Cupra Leon Australian details revealed

 Safety is high notch, with the Volkswagen Group’s full array of lively driver aids.

-The subsequent mannequin up is the VZ that positive aspects 19-inch alloy wheels and the next capability model of the two.0-litre turbo petrol engine that makes 180kW/370Nm.
+The subsequent mannequin up is the VZ that beneficial properties 19-inch alloy wheels and a better capability model of the two.0-litre turbo petrol engine that makes 180kW/370Nm.
 This is similar unit discovered within the new Volkswagen Golf GTI.

 This mannequin ditches the seven-speed twin clutch in favour of a six ratio model.
-It additionally loses the short-term spare tyre in favour of a restore equipment.
+It additionally loses the momentary spare tyre in favour of a restore package.

 Topping the vary is the VZx that makes use of the identical 2.0-litre turbo engine because the VW Golf R making 221kW and 400Nm.
 Unlike the all-wheel drive Golf R the Leon VZx is front-wheel drive.

-It additionally positive aspects 19-inch black and copper alloy wheels, a quad exhaust, leather-based heated bucket seats and a 9 speaker Beats stereo.
+It additionally beneficial properties 19-inch black and copper alloy wheels, a quad exhaust, leather-based heated bucket seats and a 9 speaker Beats stereo.

-Cupra hasn’t revealed its costs but, however anticipate it to begin north of $40,000 for the bottom Leon V and the top-spec VZx will possible sit just under the all-wheel drive Golf R that’s priced about $70,000 drive-away.
+Cupra hasn’t revealed its costs but, however count on it to start out north of $40,000 for the bottom Leon V and the top-spec VZx will possible sit slightly below the all-wheel drive Golf R that’s priced about $70,000 drive-away.

 The Leon V, which would be the most cost-effective, received’t arrive till subsequent yr.